uh-manoa-marketplace/uh-manoa-marketplace.github.io/index.md

 ### Kiara Eltagonde is . . .

 Currently a Junior in the Bachelor's of Arts Program for Information & Computer Science.
-She likes to go to the beach and play music on her free time.
+She likes going to the beach, bowling, and playing ukulele and guitar.